Met Office issues warning of heavy rain for part of north-east - Evening Express

 Met Office issues warning of heavy rain for part of north-east

-The warning will come into force at 9pm tomorrow and will be in effect until 9am on Friday.
+The warning will come into force at 9pm tonight and will be in effect until 9am tomorrow.

 A statement on the forecaster’s website said: “Following recent wet weather, another band of heavy rain will arrive on Thursday evening and continue overnight, easing on Friday morning.